Geodesic flow, left-handedness, and templates: Geodesic flow for the orbifolds of type

 \begin{prop} Assume $p \ge 2, q \ge 3$.
 Then, for every periodic orbit~$\gamma$ of the geodesic flow~$\GF{\Orbpq}$, we have

 where $\underline\gamma$ is the projection of~$\gamma$ on~$\barre\Orbpq$. \end{prop}

 The principle of the proof is as follows.
 Write $r$ for the number~$pq-p-q$.
-Since the fundamental group of~$L_{pq-p-q, p-1}$ is~$\Z/r\Z$, we know that for every element~$[c]$ of~$H_1(L_{pq-p-q, p-1}; \Z$), the cycle~$r[c]$ is a boundary of an integral 2-chain.
+Since the first homology group of~$L_{pq-p-q, p-1}$ is~$\Z/r\Z$, we know that for every element~$[c]$ of~$H_1(L_{pq-p-q, p-1}; \Z$), the cycle~$r[c]$ is a boundary of an integral 2-chain.
 The idea will be to construct a 2-chain with boundary~$r[\gamma]$ which is transverse to~$\tinf$, and then to count the intersection number with~$\tinf$.
 Since~$\gamma$ is isotopic in the complement of~$\tinf$ in an orbit of the template~$\Tpq$, we can then make use of the available information about the position of the latter in~$\barre{\un\Orbpq}$.

-In order to implement the argument, let us write~$h$ for the orbit of~$\Tpq$ whose code is~$(u^1v^1)^\Z$, where (we recall) $u^1 v^1 u^2 v^2 \dots u^k v^k$ is a reduced code of~$\gamma$.
+In order to implement the argument, let us write~$h$ for the orbit of~$\Tpq$ whose code is~$(u^1v^1)^\Z$.
 Note that~$h$ is one of the two periodic orbits of~$\Tpq$ that is not isotopic to a periodic orbit of the geodesic flow, but to a periodic orbit of the horocyclic flow.
 Write~$a_P$ for the curve that describes the fiber~$\un P$.
 It is the core of the solid torus~$\uP$.
 Similarly, write~$a_Q$ for curve describing the fiber~$\un Q$.
 We begin with a preliminary computation.
+Remember that $u^{i_1}v^{j_1}u^{i_2}\ldots v^{j_m}$ denotes a reduced code of~$\gamma$.

 \begin{lemma} In the above context, the cycle~$[\gamma]$ is homologous in~$\un\Orbpq$ to the 1-cycle

 \end{lemma}